Insights into the physics of neutron star interiors from pulsar glitches: Basic formalism for glitch modelling

 where, again, $\Omega_{so}^\infty=|\dot{\Omega}_\infty| \tau$ is the pre-starquake steady-state lag (all the quantities but $\epsilon$ in \eqref{quillo} refer to some instant before the starquake, including $\Omega_o^0$).

 The observed glitch jump $\Delta\nu$ allows us to fix the parameter $\epsilon_o$ as $\epsilon_o = \Delta \nu /\nu$, but it is difficult to estimate the other $\epsilon$ parameters.
-However, Baym and collaborators noticed that it is possible to relate $\epsilon_s$ to the so-called healing parameter $Q$, which may be obtained from observations: to the first order in $\epsilon$, equation \eqref{quillo} may be expressed as
+However, it is possible to relate them to the so-called healing parameter $Q$, which may be obtained from observations: to the first order in $\epsilon$, equation \eqref{quillo} may be expressed as

 where $\Delta\Omega_o \approx \epsilon_o \Omega_o^0$ is the observed glitch amplitude.
 Hence,